launchdarkly/hello-apex-server/README.md

 go build .
 ```

-4. Start the Salesforce bridge.
-Set LD_SDK_KEY to your LaunchDarkly SDK key.
+4. Set the environment variable `LD_SDK_KEY` to your LaunchDarkly SDK key.
+Set environment variables for your Salesforce account.
+5. Start the Salesforce bridge.

 ```bash
 cd apex-server-sdk/bridge